AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-types/salesforce-sync-observability-metrics-dashboard.md

 hidefromtoc: yes
 feature: Reporting
 ---
-# Salesforce Sync Observability Metrics Dashboard {#salesforce-sync-observability-metrics-dashboard}
+# Salesforce Sync Backlog Metrics  {#salesforce-sync-backlog-metrics}

 Review your sync performance throughputs and sync backlogs with this dashboard.